-The most probable reason, in this writer's opinion, is that even now field engineers are still somewhat hesitant to consider fiberglass except where no conventional material might do the job.
-Not because engineers are scared of new materials, they explore new ideas every day!
-But more likely because of absence of recognized engineering standards, handbooks and reference libraries for fiberglass.
+The most probably reason, in this writer's opinion, is that even now, field engineers are still somewhat hesitant to consider fiberglass except where no conventional material might do the job -- not because engineers are scared of new materials; they explore new ideas every day!
+More likely it is because of the absence of recognized engineering standards, handbooks, and reference libraries for fiberglass.

-When designing for steel tubulars, engineers can go to textbooks, reference books, API specifications for reliable, accepted technical information.
-Compare this to fiberglass: no textbooks, no reference books and until recently no accepted API specifications.
-The only source of information seemed to be the sometimes limited data presented in each manufacturer's technical literature.
-And of course, the salesmen, who while sincere in their effort to promote their particular brand of product, always seemed to have to get answers to technical questions from the home office.
+When designing for steel tubulars, engineers can go to textbooks, reference books, and AIP specifications for reliable, accepted technical information.
+Compare this to fiberglass: no textbooks, no reference books, and until recently, no accepted API specifications.
+The only source of information seemed to be the sometimes limited data presented in each manufacturer's technical literature, and of course, the salesmen, who while sincere in their efforts to promote their particular brand of product, always seemed to have to get answers to technical questions from the home office.

-Finally it became obvious that something had to be done.
-Oil companies wanted to use fiberglass because of what it could do for them if they could only understand it better and be able to specify the proper grade and performance ratings with a good degree of confidence.
-Parallel to this, naturally, fiberglass tubular manufacturers with their vested interest in selling more product, wanted to break down barriers to fiberglass'use in the field.
+Finally, it became obvious that something had to be done.
+Oil companies wanted to use fiberglass because of what it could do for them, if they could only understand it better and be able to specify the proper grade and performance ratings with a good degree of confidence.
+Parallel to this, naturally, fiberglass tubular manufacturers with their vested interest in selling more product, wanted to break down barriers to fiberglass' use in the field.
 The result was a refreshingly cooperative effort between users and manufacturers and even between rival manufacturers.